supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ## Lab Objectives

-In this lab you will be performing the following tasks:
+After completing this lab, you will be able to:

 - Create a new user and test their application admin rights
 - Assign the application admin role and create an app